StewBC/pico_w-modem/README.md

 ## Releases

 In the releases are two .uf2 files.
-The one called serial.uf2 is for use with the RS232 TTL adapter.
+The one called uart.uf2 is for use with the RS232 TTL module.
 The one called bus.uf2 is specific to a plug-in card for the Apple II.

 ## Issues

 Saving to flash (at&w) does work, but in the UART version the Pico W will need to be retsarted.

+## Status

+I have to move on to something else, so for now, I am not going to develop this any further.

 ## Pico W ready libraries